navattic.identify({ email: user.email })

 The right tech stack doesn’t just speed things up; it introduces a level of consistency and clarity that’s nearly impossible to achieve with spreadsheets and email chains.
 By bringing your entire RFP workflow into a single platform, you can automate the tedious work, evaluate vendors more objectively, and ensure your whole team is working from the same playbook.
 This shift allows you to focus your energy on the strategic decisions that lead to better project outcomes and stronger vendor partnerships.
 It’s about working smarter, not harder, to get the results you need.

-Use AI to Automate Repetitive Tasks
+Let AI Handle Repetitive RFP Tasks

 Think about all the repetitive steps in the RFP process: sending reminders, compiling questions, and manually inputting data from vendor proposals.
 These are perfect candidates for automation.
 Modern RFP automation uses AI to handle these administrative tasks, freeing up your team to concentrate on the parts of the proposal that require human insight—like assessing the creative aspects of a pitch or the strategic fit of a potential partner.
 Instead of getting bogged down in clerical work, your team can dedicate their time to the high-value analysis that actually determines the success of your project.